DanielIsaev/SDDL_Converter/README.md

 ## Usage

-Simply paste the SDDL strings souranded in quotes as an argument to the script.
+Simply paste the SDDL strings surrounded in quotes as an argument to the script.

 ```bash
 ./sddl_convert.py "<sddl_string>"